The Cane Corso is big and bold. But is it the right dog for you?

 Is a Cane Corso Likely to Bite Strangers?

-Because the breed is quite rare, many dog attack studies don’t generally include the cane corso breed.
+Because the breed is quite rare, many dog attack studies don’t generally include this breed.

-The cane corso dog has been involved in several high-profile attacks, some leading to fatalities, given the breed’s size and strength.
+However, it has been involved in several high-profile attacks.
+Some leading to deaths, due to the breed’s size and strength.

 Cane Corso Training

-Be consistent in praising and reinforcing good behavior.
+Be consistent with praise and reinforce good behavior.

-Despite that tough exterior, the cane corso is a sensitive and perceptive dog that is eager to please you and win your love.
+Despite that tough exterior, the cane corso is a sensitive and perceptive dog .
+He is eager to please you and win your love.

 Cane Corso Health

-One study of hip dysplasia among dog breeds in France found that 59.7 percent of cani corsi suffer from this painful joint condition.
+One study found that 59.7 percent of Cani Corsi suffer from this painful joint condition.

 The Cane Corso Association of America is working with the University of Missouri Canine Epilepsy Project on this serious health issue.

-Dogs susceptible to this condition are thought to have an inherited immune system defect.
+Dogs prone to this are thought to inherit an immune system defect.

-Like other large breed dogs, the cane corso can also be predisposed to gastric torsion, or “bloat.”
+Like other large breed dogs, the cane corso can also be prone to gastric torsion, or “bloat.”